saiminh/CWN-netlifycms-eleventy/src/_content/recipes/beet-and-berry-smoothie.md

   snack repertoire."
 ---
 I love the combination of beetroot and chocolate: the basis of one of my [favourite cakes](https://www.houseandgarden.co.uk/recipe/flour-free-chocolate-beetroot-cake), by Amber Rose.
 I cook the beetroot to make it easier to digest (and to help make the smoothie a bit creamier), but feel free to go raw if that’s your thing (and only in the warmer months).

+Beetroot is also great for those menstruating during that time of the month.
+It’s also a time we often turn to chocolate for comfort (and magnesium), so a dose of raw cacao can satisfy the craving without the processed sugar.

 Feel like a smoothie bowl instead?
 Use a full cup of coconut yoghurt without thinning it with water, then top with your favourite goodies: cacao nibs (unsuitable for the hypoallergenic diet), coconut, puffed quinoa, buckwheat flakes, pomegranate seeds, toasted and chopped almonds . . .